AI & Jobs: Insights From a US Employee Survey 2024

 Unsurprisingly, respondents with little knowledge of AI regulations formed the majority.
 This lack of awareness is concerning in a world where governments and organizations are increasingly troubled by the risks of using AI in the workplace.

 Organizations like the European Union have taken the initiative to regulate AI use, giving a set of rules to ensure that AI systems are safe, transparent, traceable, non-discriminatory, and environmentally friendly.
+Additionally, when dealing with AI within the medical industry, getting AI models through FDA approval is essential.

 These regulations are meant to ensure that AI remains a useful force for efficiency and growth in the workplace and remove risks such as misuse of personal data or biased/bad business decisions.
 Despite these measures, most employees remain unaware of important AI regulations, as reflected by our survey.